pomeroyb/carte-noire/_posts/2015-08-01-pulleys-and-bearings.md

 With that in mind, I've decided to go against the hobbyist mentality of *"over build the everloving fuck out of it"*.
 If the M3 bolt can't hold against the belt, it's pretty trivial to upgrade to an M5 bolt with MF85ZZ bearings.

 That's it for now.
-I'm still waiting on bearings that are small enough to work with MF83ZZ (Remember that Murphy's law?), but other than that, all that is left is getting the X-carriage machined.
+I'm still waiting on washers that are small enough to work with MF83ZZ (Remember that Murphy's law?), but other than that, all that is left is getting the X-carriage machined.

 Stay tuned.